usnistgov/NIST-BGP-SRx/CAPABILITIES.md

 >
 >### Experiments ###
 >
 >The experiments folder contains experimentation for each validation mode and one combining all tree modes.
 Each experiment can be run in a "Sandbox" environment.
+A new feature is the addition of Framework Test Generators (TFG).
+The latest one it the TFG for ASPA.
 >
 ><hr/>
 >